berserk-fan/freepper/services/catalog/README.md

-things that need redeploy
+things to remember

-1. name resolution
+1. name should be empty on creation
 2.